Oluwasetemi/school_of_engineering_v4/slides.md

 Using proper table structure and semantic elements is crucial for accessibility.
 Screen readers and assistive technologies rely on this structure to understand the tabular data and its relationships.

-<kbd>&lt;th&gt;</kbd> cells have implicit ARIA roles of columnheader or rowheader, depending on the scope attribute.
+`<th>` cells have implicit ARIA roles of columnheader or rowheader, depending on the scope attribute.
 The scope attribute can be set to col, row, colgroup, or rowgroup to explicitly define the header's scope.
 The headers attribute can be used to associate data cells with their corresponding header cells in complex tables.